B I O

 I'm a sucker for watching acoustic covers on YouTube.
 If you've seen one Zac Brown video, you know you'll need to see them all.
 I've binge-watched entire television series—headphones on, iPad to the nose and lights off in the middle of the night.
 Breaking Bad and Sons of Anarchy caused me more lost sleep than any writing deadline.
 Sunday afternoons are spent watching football.
 And my family has a standing date each week called Friday Night Movie Night.

-So, I understand Summit Lake, The Girl Who Was Taken and Don’t Believe It are up against steep competition—and this doesn't take into account the vast number of other novels written by authors whose talents far surpass my own.
+So, I understand my novels are up against steep competition—and this doesn't take into account the vast number of other novels written by authors whose talents far surpass my own.

 But when I set out to write my stories, I wanted to give them a chance.
 I wanted them to possess the ammunition needed to fight off the competition.
 So I took inventory and pinpointed what, exactly, makes me pick up a book rather than reach for the remote or log onto the computer.